FireflyMigration/firefly-doc/02-Development/01-Developer-Guide/01-Introducing-DotNet-and-the-CSharp-Language/02-Simple-data-types/index.md

 9. When concatenating string with number you do not have to use the ToString() method this will be done automatically by C#.

 10. To call this class from the menu we will add a new entry in the ApplicationMDI menu
-   DbClick on the menu so Visual Studio generate the code that will be executed when clicking the menu entry and call this class by calling its Run() method
+   DbClick on the menu so Visual Studio will generate the code that will be executed when clicking the menu entry and call this class by calling its Run() method